matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 When the user decides they would like to stop sharing their live location the original `m.beacon_info`'s `live` property should be set to `false`.

-## Encryption
+## Security considerations

-End to end encryption for ephemeral data units isn't currently available but a mechanism for achieving that is defined separately in [MSC3673](https://github.com/matrix-org/matrix-doc/pull/3673)
+End-to-end encryption for ephemeral data units isn't currently available, but a mechanism for achieving that is defined separately in [MSC3673](https://github.com/matrix-org/matrix-doc/pull/3673).
+This would prevent location data from being readable by homeservers participating in the room.

+Likewise, end-to-end encryption for state events could be provided by [MSC3414](https://github.com/matrix-org/matrix-spec-proposals/pull/3414).
+This would hide the metadata that a user has started or stopped sharing their location from being known to the homeservers participating in the room.

 ## Alternatives